ioxio-dataspace/definitions-template/CONTRIBUTING.md

-# Contributing to Finnish Data Economy Testbed Definitions
+# Contributing to Data Product Definitions

 A big welcome and thank you for considering contributing to this project!